Centralised institutes (Singapore)

 Centralised institutes in Singapore offer three-year pre-university courses under three streams, the traditional science and arts streams concurrently offered in junior colleges, and the commerce streams.
 These lead to the Singapore-Cambridge GCE Advanced Level examinations, and formerly in complement with the London Chamber of Commerce and Industry examinations.

 Millennia Institute is now the only centralised institute in Singapore, established in 2004 through the merger of Outram and Jurong Institutes.
 Other former centralised institutes included Seletar Institute and Townsville Institute.

 History

-Establishment
+Establishment of Institutes

 The centralised institutes education pathway was first introduced in Singapore in the late 1980s with an education reform involving the pre-university education system.
 The establishment of centralised institutes as specialised centres for Commerce pre-university streams was in line with the creation of commerce and technical streams at junior colleges.
 Technical streams are reformed as diplomas in polytechnics.

 Establishment of Outram Institute

 Outram Institute (Chinese: 欧南高级中学) was one of four original centralised institutes in Singapore, and one of the two that was merged to establish the current only centralised institute, Millennia Institute.
 Outram Institute was the first centre in Singapore specialising in commercial studies.
 Students in Outram Institute take the A Levels in three years, unlike other pre-university course students in Junior Colleges.

 In the 1980s, three-year pre-university courses were conducted in several secondary schools.
 In 1987 the Ministry of Education set up the first institute, Outram Institute, to offer three-year pre-university courses on a centralised basis.
 Outram Institute prepared students for the GCE 'A' Level Examinations.
 Initially, it concentrated on commerce subjects and had only the commerce stream.
 The arts stream was later introduced to the school.
 Outram Institute functioned on a full-day basis and teaching modes included lectures and classroom instruction.
 Admission is based on the aggregate point of first language and four relevant subjects.
 Mrs Lim Han Soon, Principal of Outram Secondary School, was appointed the first principal of Outram Institute.

 The institute was temporarily accommodated in premises at Bartley Road which were vacated by Chung Hwa High School when that school moved to new premises in December 1987.
 The Bartley Road premises were then renovated to provide the necessary facilities.

 In 1989, Outram Institute was the first pre-university centre in Singapore to offer the London Chamber of Commerce and Industry examination, on top of the Singapore-Cambridge GCE Advanced Level examination.
 The first batch of students achieved an 80 percent pass rate.